valhuber/ApiLogicServer/api_logic_server_cli/project_prototype/api/system/opt_locking/readme.md

 ## Problem Statement

-Optimistic locking is a valuable feature for interactive systems.
+Optimistic locking is a valuable feature for interactive systems, to **avoid update overwrites** and **maximize concurrency**, **without requiring special database columns**.

 &nbsp;

 ### Constraints

-Such systems typically operate under the following constraints:
+Most systems operate under the following constraints:

-1. Rows cannot be locked (pessimistically) on read, _in case_ they are updated
+1. **Maximize concurrency** by be eliminating long-duration locks
-   * This would drastically decrease performance by making users wait on locks, so undesirable
+   * Rows cannot be locked (pessimistically) on read, _in case_ they are updated
-2. Database design cannot tolerate new `VersionNumber` columns
+2. **No special columns**, such as  `VersionNumber`
    * Database design is often constrained by other applications, or by internal standards
-3. Minimize network traffic and keep client coding simple
+3. **Minimize network traffic** and keep client coding simple
    * E.g., unwieldy to send all "old" values back

 &nbsp;

-### Sample Scenario
+### Avoid Update Overwrites

-Consider the scenario:
+Within these constraints, the key objective is avoid overwriting updates.
+Consider the following scenario:

 | Time | User | Action |
 |:----- |:-------|:----|